weaviate/weaviate-io/developers/wcs/platform/manage-costs.md

 ### Vector index alternatives

-Weaviate offers these vector index alternatives:
+Weaviate Cloud costs are based on usage.
+More expensive resources, like RAM, incur more cost than cheaper resources such as disk or offline storage.
+Weaviate offers vector index types that can shift resource usage between RAM and disk:

 - [HNSW indexes](/developers/weaviate/starter-guides/managing-resources/indexing#hnsw-indexes).
 HNSW indexes are in-memory indexes that enable fast searching even with very large data sets.
 - [Flat indexes](/developers/weaviate/starter-guides/managing-resources/indexing#flat-indexes).
 Flat indexes are disk-based indexes that work best with small data sets.
 - [Dynamic indexes](/developers/weaviate/starter-guides/managing-resources/indexing#dynamic-indexes).
 Dynamic indexes are a configuration option that converts a flat index to an HNSW index at a threshold object count.

-Weaviate Cloud costs are based on usage.
-More expensive resources, like RAM, incur more cost than cheaper resources, like disk or offline storage.
 If you don't need the precision and [control of an HNSW index](/developers/weaviate/config-refs/schema/vector-index#hnsw-indexes), consider using a flat index to shift resource costs.

-If your application is multi-tenanted, consider [configuring a dynamic index](/developers/weaviate/manage-data/collections#set-vector-index-type) for your tenants.
-Smaller tenant indexes are flat, and stored on disk.
-Larger tenants are stored in RAM as HNSW indexes, but the overall cost is lower.
+If might need an HNSW index and your application is multi-tenanted, consider [configuring a dynamic index](/developers/weaviate/manage-data/collections#set-vector-index-type) for your tenants.

+When a dynamic index is configured, smaller tenants use flat indexes that are stored on disk.
+Larger tenants use HNSW indexes that are stored in RAM.
+Even though some tenants use expensive RAM, the overall costs are lower because some of the tenants are able to use cheaper resources.

 ### Inverted indexes

 Weaviate uses inverted indexes for filtering and keyword searches.
 Compared to vector indexes, inverted indexes aren't a major component of Cloud resource costs.
 However, inverted indexes do use some resources.
 [Turn off](/developers/weaviate/manage-data/collections#property-level-settings) unused indexes to save disk space.

 - If you never search or filter on a property, turn off `invertedFilterable` and `invertedSearchable` indexing.
+Properties are not searchable if `invertedSearchable` is not enabled.
 - If you only filter on a property occasionally, turn off `invertedFilterable` indexing.
-The property is still filterable, just less efficiently.
+Properties are still filterable if `invertedFilterable` is not enabled.
+The filter is just less efficient.

 ## Compression